Savernake Forest: History

-Two large structures date from this time.
-First, and within the public access part of Savernake, there is the stone column some 90 ft high, and erected by Lord Ailesbury as an impressive viewpoint at the end of a vista from Tottenham House.
+A stone column some 90 ft high was erected by Lord Ailesbury as an impressive viewpoint at the end of a vista from Tottenham House.

 Large parts of the forest were used as a munitions depot between 1940 and 1949.
 Re-planting with conifer plantations was modest by 1950s' standards, and today the Forestry Commission has engaged in a programme more sympathetic to the restoration and preservation of the ancient trees.

-David Brudenell-Bruce, Earl of Cardigan is the current and thirty-first warden of Savernake Forest.
+David Brudenell-Bruce, 9th Marquess of Ailesbury is the current and thirty-first warden of Savernake Forest, having been handed the wardenship by his father in 1987.
 Tottenham House, which was designated as Grade I listed in 1966, was sold in 2014.